eastmaels/steemblog.github.io/_posts/account/justyy/2019-05-20_have-some-faith-on-steem-because-a-one-year-old-pr-has-finally-been-reviewed-and-merged-to-steem-js.md

 - - -

-This page is synchronized from the post: [Have some faith on Steem because A One-Year Old PR has finally been reviewed and merged to Steem-JS](https://steemit.com/@justyy/have-some-faith-on-steem-because-a-one-year-old-pr-has-finally-been-reviewed-and-merged-to-steem-js)
+This page is synchronized from the post: ['Have some faith on Steem because A One-Year Old PR has finally been reviewed and merged to Steem-JS'](https://steemit.com/@justyy/have-some-faith-on-steem-because-a-one-year-old-pr-has-finally-been-reviewed-and-merged-to-steem-js)